microsoft/fast/packages/tooling/fast-tooling/src/message-system-service/shortcuts.service.spec.md

             }
         }),
         // Pre-defined shortcut
-        new DuplicateShortcutAction()
+        new DuplicateShortcutsAction()
     ]
 });
 ```

-The `ShortcutAction` class should also contain a `matches` method that takes a `KeyboardEvent` as an argument and returns a boolean if the given event matches the keys it has been provided with.
+The `ShortcutsAction` class should also contain a `matches` method that takes a `KeyboardEvent` as an argument and returns a boolean if the given event matches the keys it has been provided with.

 ## Attaching the event listener